victorloboc/victorloboc/README.md

 Currently I'm changing career from mechanical engineering to software development.

-I've been studying and developing projects in java, html, css, and javascript.
+I've been studying and developing projects in java, html, css, and javascript. :computer:

 ## Top Languages and GitHub Stats